-To receive the new I-20, complete the H-1B Cap Gap Request e-form in ISSS Link.
+To obtain a new I-20, complete the H-1B Cap Gap Request e-form in ISSS Link.
 You will be asked to provide one of the following documents:

 A copy of the receipt notice (if the H-1B petition is still pending), along with a letter from the petitioner verifying that change of status was filed for October 1 start date

 A copy of the wait list list information (if the H-1B petition is waitlisted), along with a letter from the petitioner verifying that change of status was filed for October 1 start date

 A copy of the approval notice (if the H-1B petition is approved)

 The new I-20 will be mailed via the U.S. Postal Service to the address listed on your request form.
-If you prefer express mail, select eShip Global.
+If you prefer express mail, please pre-pay via eShip Global.